-Cooking produces grease, moisture, heat and smoke - all of which take a toll on your cabinets and walls.
-Installing a range hood will remove unwelcome odors and improve kitchen ventilation.
-Range hood installation is easier than you think.
-Use these helpful instructions to safely install a range hood in your kitchen.
+Cooking produces grease, moisture, heat and smoke — all of which take a toll on your cabinets and walls.
+Installing a range hood can remove unwelcome odors and improve kitchen ventilation... and it's easier than you think.
+Use these helpful instructions to safely install one in your kitchen.

 Product costs, availability and item numbers may vary online or by market.